akacastor/ringdown/README.md

 If a client connects and ringdown is unable to open a connection with a server, the client will be shown the file failed_to_connect.txt and disconnected.

+## Caller ID

+The server (destaddr who accepted our connection) may transmit a delay of 1 second, followed by the escape sequence `}}}SOURCEIP?`, followed by a delay of 1 second, to retrieve a string like `{1.2.3.4}` with the client's IP address.
+The use of }}} in the escape code is chosen to not conflict with other softmodem implementations that may be using +++ already.

 ## Configuring the Telnet Ringdown server

 Edit configuration options in ringdown.conf